 James Taylor’s additional stage in creativity

-In this talk, James elaborates on the stages described above and breaking them down further into a five-stage model.
+In this talk, James elaborates on the stages described above and breaks them down further into a five-stage model.

 His five stages are:

-The Verification stage becoming a two-step ‘Evaluation and Elaboration stage’.
-James Taylor’s clip goes on to offer a number of important real-life insights into the process that is creativity.
+The Verification stage becomes a two-step ‘Evaluation and Elaboration stage’.
+James Taylor’s clip goes on to offer a number of important real-life insights into the process of creativity.